visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ### Camera Syncronization between deck.gl and Mapbox

 This module keeps a deck.gl `MapView` in sync with the mapbox-gl camera so that the base map and deck layers are always geospactially aligned.
 Some `Deck` props, such as `viewState`, are ignored or have different behavior.
 See `MapboxOverlay` constructor notes.
-Also, some camera features are unable to be fully syncronized due to mapbox-gl API limitations, see [limitations](#limitations).
+Also, some camera features are unable to be fully synchronized due to mapbox-gl API limitations, see [limitations](#limitations).

 ### Using mapbox-gl controls and plugins with deck.gl